HarshKumarSaw/SkillSwap/replit.md

 - ✓ Updated .gitignore to prevent accidental exposure of environment variables and sensitive files
 - ✓ Verified application works with DATABASE_URL environment variable configuration
 - ✓ All database credentials now properly managed via environment variables only
+- ✓ **Mobile Popup Responsiveness** - Fixed swap request popup to display properly on mobile with appropriate margins on all sides

 **July 14, 2025**:
 - ✓ Updated database configuration to use DATABASE_URL environment variable properly